 │Man-Made Contaminants

-The sources generating man-made contaminant material originate from human industrial and agricultural, followed by urban development activities.
+Sources of man-made contaminants include human industrial and agricultural activities, as well as urban development.
 Some of the key pollutants include:

 -